Strata Global

-Soil permeability is a measure of its inherent ability to let liquids, gases, and/or vegetation pass through.
-It’s an innate property of soil and one of the six physical properties of soil.
-In the context of civil engineering, however, the most important element of permeability relates to water transmission.
-This branch of soil mechanics, which studies the physical properties of soil, explains how soils transmits fluids, water or air through its pores, affecting the structural stability and several underlying engineering decisions that have to be made based on this single factor.
+Soil permeability is a measure of its underlying capacity to allow liquid and/or gases to pass.
+It is a inherent property of soil.
+In the context of civil engineering, however, the most important element of permeability is related to water transmission.
+This branch of soil mechanics, which studies the physical properties of soil, explains how soil transmits fluids (water or air) through its pores, affecting the structural stability and several underlying engineering decisions that have to be made based on this single factor.
 This blog discusses what soil permeability means, the factors that influence it, its significance in civil construction, how to measure it, and the role geosynthetic materials play in influencing and controlling it.
-If you’re looking to understand how this ultimately shapes your projects, and defines material choices, read on.

 The concepts of in-plane and cross-plane permeability are essential for understanding how water flows through soil and geosynthetic materials.